protesilaos/iosevka-comfy/README.md

 ## Comparison to base Iosevka

-This is a regular Emacs session with the default font set to point size 17 (a `:height` face attribute of 100).
-In the first picture we have upstream Iosevka and in the second is Iosevka Comfy (specifically the `iosevka-comfy` variant).
+This is a regular Emacs session with the default font set to point size 17 (a `:height` face attribute of 170).
 Notice how Iosevka Comfy is more vertically compact (fits more lines), while you can also discern the stylic differences between the two typefaces.

+### iosevka

 ![iosevka-vertical-spacing](./screenshots/iosevka-vertical-spacing.png)

+### iosevka-comfy

 ![iosevka-comfy-vertical-spacing](./screenshots/iosevka-comfy-vertical-spacing.png)